| Contents | Prev | Next | JDBCTM Guide: Getting Started |

 But what about changes made while a result set is open?
 Are they visible through the

-result set by, for example, calling ResultSet.getXXX()
+result set by, for example, calling ResultSet.getXXX()?
+Whether a particular result

 set exposes changes to its underlying data made by other transactions, other result sets